tools-study/journal/drafts/draft_4.md

 **Manufacturing scale.** The combined manufacturing requirements for a multi-layer protocol are substantial: saRNA production (IVT at mg scale), eVLP production (thousands of liters of cell culture), eCIS production (bacterial fermentation), RBC ghost preparation (blood banking), HSC isolation and ex vivo modification (cell processing), and CAR-M production (cell therapy manufacturing).
 Integrating these diverse manufacturing platforms into a single treatment protocol represents an unprecedented logistical challenge.
 No current contract development and manufacturing organization (CDMO) has the full capability set required.

 **Regulatory complexity.** Each of the ten approaches has a different regulatory classification and pathway. saRNA-LNPs are biologics. eVLPs and eCIS are complex biologics with novel safety considerations.
 Immune cell depots and CAR-M are cell therapies.
 HACs are gene therapy products.
-The propagation cascade introduces the novel concept of a self-spreading genetic modification within a single organism---a concept without clear regulatory precedent, though analogous in some respects to oncolytic viruses (which are self-replicating therapeutic agents).
-Navigating the regulatory landscape for a combined protocol will require close engagement with regulatory agencies (FDA, EMA) from early development stages.

 ### 14.3 Alternative Paradigms